Group ‘X’ (Technical) trades,Automobile Fitter,Electrical Fitter, Jobs & Vacancy in Others at Indian Air Force, Delhi May 2012

 (b) Three year Diploma course in Engineering (Mechanical or Electrical or Electronics or Automobile or Computer Science or Instrumentation Technology or Information Technology) with at least 50% marks in overall aggregate from a Government recognized Polytechnic Institute.

 PAY & ALLOWANCES : During training, a stipend of Rs.
 8,550/-pm will be paid.
 On completion of training, starting gross emoluments at the minimum of scale of pay including Dearness Allowance (DA), for Group ‘X’ (Technical) trades will be Rs.
-20,542/-per month (approximately)karnataka government jobs
+20,542/-per month (approximately)latest karnataka govt jobs

 JOB SPECIFICATION :